 CPR-HCP (Health Care Provider) covers all aspects of CPR skills and theory for adult, child and infant victims, including rescue breathing (artificial respiration) and the use of AEDs and bag-valve-masks (BVM).
 This HCP level is designed specifically for those who, as part of their job descriptions as Health Care Providers, have a duty to respond to medical emergencies (e.g., doctors, nurses, paramedics and allied health care professionals).

-The Society has retired the term "Advanced First Aid Instructor".
-Current Advanced First Aid Instructors may continue teach CPR-HCP and current Advanced First Aid Examiners may continue to certify CPR-HCP candidates.
+Instruction and certification: Current First Aid Instructors who hold CPR-HCP teach CPR-HCP.
+Current First Aid Examiners who hold CPR-HCP certify candidates.
 The Lifesaving Society deems its certifications to be "current" for 24 months from the certification date.

 Candidate recognition: Certification card.